fermyon/developer/content/spin/v2/python-components.md

 **Please note:** For more information about managing `spin templates`, see the [templates section](./cli-reference#templates) in the Spin Command Line Interface (CLI) documentation.

-## Structure of a Python Component
+## Creating a New Python Component

 A new Python component can be created using the following command: